Yoga for Depression | Medical Yoga Therapy

 Some of the studies in our research used meditation as a component of yoga.
 It is defined as a conscious mental activity that causes a series of coordinated physiological changes known as the relaxation response.
 The brain areas that are engaged during meditation have been identified and characterized using functional magnetic resonance imaging.

-One study found that meditation significantly increased left-sided anterior brain activity, a region of the brain linked to good emotional emotions.
-According to certain research, meditation can worsen psychosis by increasing dopamine levels.
+- According to certain research, meditation can worsen psychosis by increasing dopamine levels.
 Nevertheless, as these studies lacked randomized, controlled trials, additional investigation is required to evaluate any potential harm that meditation may cause to those who suffer from mental illnesses.

-Yoga Therapy’s Tolerance and Safety
+5. Yoga Therapy For Tolerance and Safety

 When done properly, yoga is comparatively safe, well-tolerated, and has very few negative consequences.
 However, yoga therapy has not been proven to be an empirically supported adjunctive treatment for mental health issues.
 This meta-analysis set out to investigate the effectiveness of yoga therapy as an adjunctive treatment for those suffering from mental illnesses such as PTSD, depression, anxiety, and schizophrenia.